How your landlord may end your tenancy

 It is an offence for a landlord/agent to knowingly take any action in reliance on an invalid notice of termination of tenancy that he/she knew or ought to have known was invalid.

 The amount of notice that your landlord must give you depends on how long you have been in the tenancy.
-Below are the normal notice periods that apply from 4th December 2015:
+Below are the normal notice periods:

 In some situations, shorter notice periods may be given to you by your landlord:

 - 7 day's notice for serious anti-social behaviour or behaviour that is threatening to the fabric of the dwelling.

 - For rent arrears it will depend upon whether you have a Part 4 tenancy or not:

 Termination of a Tenancy due to rent arrears

 Where your landlord wishes to end your tenancy due to rent arrears there is a process they must follow:

 - Firstly you must be given written notification of the arrears and

 - If after 28 days you have not paid the rent due to the landlord then your landlord can seek to end the tenancy by giving you at least 28 days written Notice of Termination.